What is Palliative care?

 There is no difference between palliative and end-of-life care.
 They are different terms that are used in healthcare for the same type of care.
-Palliative is often used as it less of a definitive term.
+Palliative is often used as it is less of a definitive term.

 How does palliative care differ from other types of care?

-Palliative care supports families during the different the phases of end-of-life conditions.
+Palliative care supports families during the different phases of end-of-life conditions.
 It also refers residents and relatives to counselling services, such as Macmillan.
 Palliative care provides treatment to the individual to help to manage the condition, such as antibiotics or painkillers, however, the patient/resident would not actively be admitted to hospital continually, as the prognosis is that there is no cure.

 What are the 3 forms of palliative care?

 Palliative care in a care home